-- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Advanced imaging studies (such as CT, CTA, MRI, MRA and PET scans) - Cardiovascular monitoring services, including echocardiograms and cardiac stress tests - Surgical supplies, such as dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies. - Advanced imaging studies (such as CT, CTA, MRI, MRA and PET scans) - Cardiovascular monitoring services, including echo cardiograms and cardiac stress tests - Surgical supplies, such as dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used - Other outpatient diagnostic tests

-Prior authorization applies only to genetic testing
+Prior authorization applies to genetic testing and advanced imaging services